Updated: March 25th, 2015

 You can also use the place command to import the work, the path can then be re-sized and modified (#ia Illustrator) and re-colored by adding adjustments etc. The placed object is on a single layer, you can delete that layer as well as move the path up and down the layers in the palette.

-How to convert the shapes as PNG TIFF etc files / export
+How to convert the arch Photoshop shapes as PNG TIFF etc files / export

-The arch custom shapes are in CSH.
-You can't use the CSH in other applications so what can you do if you want to use the arch shapes in other applications.
+They are in CSH.
+You can't use the CSH in other applications so what can you do if you want to use them in other applications.

 If you want to use them in Illustrator then simply select the CSH preset and paste into Illustrator.
 You can also copy the preset into the library (if you are using the latest release of PS) and the same vector can be accessed via the library in AI.
 You can also save the preset via the file menu export command.
 Any AI file saved that way can be loaded into applications such as Inkscape as well as CorelDRAW.